AlphaNecron/Void/readme.md

   - Discord bot

 ### Contribution
-  - All contribution must be made in `dev` branch, other contributions in `v0` will be rejected.
+  - All contribution must be made in `dev` branch, contributions in `v0` will be closed.

 ### Todo
   - Docker support